sujrd/storekit_ruby/README.md

 ## License

-The gem is available under the MIT license.
+This gem is available under the MIT license.
 See the LICENSE file for more info.